muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 The **Lot** possrep is an idiomatic generalization of a discrete homogeneous collection, such that any given MUON syntax can choose to just have **Lot** as a fundamental syntax, and then any other possreps for discrete homogeneous collections can be represented just as a **Lot** plus a plain unary type cast in the form of a **Pair** possrep.

 The intended use of the **Lot** possrep is to represent a value expression node for selecting at runtime a value of any of the other discrete homogeneous collection types where their member values or multiplicities are defined by arbitrarily complex sub-expressions.

+A key feature of **Lot** is that it natively preserves the relative order of its child nodes even when the value being selected is an unordered type, which can be considered essential for round tripping source code that better resembles what the programmer wrote.

-## Tuple / Attribute Set
+## Structure / Multi-Level Tuple

-A **Tuple** value is a general purpose arbitrarily-large unordered heterogeneous collection of named *attributes*, such that no 2 attributes have the same *attribute name*, which explicitly does not represent any kind of thing in particular, and is simply the sum of its attributes.
+A **Structure** value is a general purpose arbitrarily-large ordered heterogeneous collection of named *multi-level attributes*, such that for any 2 multi-level attributes neither's *multi-level attribute name* is a leading sub-sequence of the other's, which explicitly does not represent any kind of thing in particular, and is simply the sum of its multi-level attributes.
+A multi-level attribute is conceptually a name-asset pair, the name being used to look up the multi-level attribute in a **Structure**.
-An attribute is conceptually a name-asset pair, the name being used to look up the attribute in a **Tuple**.
-An *attribute name* is an unqualified program identifier and is conceptually a character string that is not a **Text** value.
-In the general case each attribute of a tuple is of a distinct data type, though multiple attributes often have the same type.
+A *multi-level attribute name* is a semiqualified program identifier and is conceptually a nonempty sequence of character string that is not a **Nesting** value.
+In the general case each multi-level attribute of a structure is of a distinct data type, though multiple multi-level attributes often have the same type.
-The set of attribute names of a **Tuple** is called its *heading*, and the corresponding attribute assets are called its *body*.

-With respect to the relational model of data, a *heading* represents a predicate, for which each *attribute name* is a free variable, and a **Tuple** as a whole represents a derived proposition, where the corresponding attribute asset values substitute for the free variables;
-however, any actual predicate/etc is defined by the context of a **Tuple** value and a **Tuple** in isolation explicitly does not represent any proposition in particular.

-The canonical way to represent the concept of a *tuple* that has ordered attributes is to use integral names; to be specific, the attribute name consisting of just the character code point 0 would mark the first ordered attribute, the name consisting of just the code point 1 would mark the second, and so on; this can be repeated up to 32 "positional" names whose names would correspond to non-printing Unicode code points and would alphabetically sort correctly and prior to any normal text-like attribute names like `name` or `age`; said first 32 would likewise be distinct in appearance from all regular printable numbers used as attribute names.
+The **Structure** possrep is an idiomatic generalization of a discrete heterogeneous collection, such that any given MUON syntax can choose to just have **Structure** as a fundamental syntax, and then any other possreps for discrete heterogeneous collections can be represented just as a **Structure** plus a plain unary type cast in the form of a **Pair** possrep.

+The intended use of the **Structure** possrep is to represent a value expression node for selecting at runtime a value of any of the other discrete heterogeneous collection types where their assets are defined by arbitrarily complex sub-expressions.

+A key feature of **Structure** is that it natively preserves the relative order of its child nodes even when the value being selected is an unordered type, which can be considered essential for round tripping source code that better resembles what the programmer wrote.

+A second key feature of **Structure** is that it natively preserves a useful alternative syntax for a tree of nested **Tuple** representing a multi-level namespace for declaring program entities, such that the entities are declared in a single ordered flat list and each of the entity names can be multi-level, which is very conducive to trivial text-editor function scanning and navigation menu building logic when you have multiple levels of entities declared in the same source file.

 # LESS-COLLECTIVE SECONDARY DATA TYPE POSSREPS